One-Nexus/Synergy-Sass-Importer/README.md

 Using JavaScript for configuration allows you to expose a theme to your configuration, allowing you to share properties between components.
 Your theme should exist as a separate JavaScript file which should export either an object or a function which returns an object.
 This object will be passed as the argument to your [component's configuration fucntion](#file-exports-a-function).

-If exporting a function in your theme's file, you can pass an optional `foundation` theme argument, should you wish to have a foundation theme on which to base your themes, to prevent common properties from having to be duplicated.
+If exporting a function in your theme's file, you can pass an optional [`foundation`](#todo) theme argument, should you wish to have a foundation theme on which to base your themes, to prevent common properties from having to be duplicated.

-##### Setting Asset Paths
+##### Passing Assets Through Node

-In order for your theme's to make their way into Sass, the Node.js environment will at some point need to know where the files are stored.
-The following options can be added to either [node's `global` object](https://nodejs.org/api/globals.html#globals_global) under the `Synergy` key (i.e `global.Synergy`), or a JSON file as either top-level keys, under an 'options' key, or under a 'Synergy' key (allowing you to use something like an existing `package.json` file) in order to help Node.js locate the relevent files:
+By attaching your assets to `global.Synergy` before executing anything that compiles your Sass, they will be passed to `Synergy-Sass-Importer`.

 <table class="table">
     <thead>